MatthewMion/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+  -Where the nested  function reaches out to personalDice() for the name.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+  -The name will stay the same but the newRoll may change value.

 c.
 What is the lexical scope of `newRoll`?
+  -only inside the inner function.

 ### Task 3 - Stretch Goals